 Industry Analysis & Industry Trends

 After the recession, an increase in corporate profit margins led to a rise in spending on all forms of advertising.
-As a result, revenue for the Direct Mail Advertising industry is expected to increase over the five years to 2014.
-However, much of this gain represents a recovery from recessionary lows in 2009 and industry revenue is expected to remain below prerecession levels.
-During the five years to 2019, industry revenue is expected to increase slightly.
-Higher expected levels of consumer spending and rising corporate profit margins are anticipated to increase advertising expenditures, aiding industry revenue.
-Nonetheless, outside competition should continue to hinder significant revenue growth and profit improvement... purchase to read more
+As a result, revenue for the Direct Mail Advertising industry is expected to increase over the five years to 2015.
+However, much of this gain represents a recovery from recessionary lows and industry revenue is expected to remain below prerecession levels.
+During the five years to 2020, industry revenue is expected to remain nearly stagnant.
+Higher expected levels of consumer spending and rising corporate profit margins are anticipated to increase advertising expenditures, but outside competition should continue to hinder significant revenue growth and profit improvement... purchase to read more